osc-vitap/GITTYUP-2025/README.md

-# PROMPT FOR GENERATING INDEX.HTML
+# PROMPT FOR GENERATING index.html and style.css

 ## copy paste this prompt in chatgpt and take the html generated and paste it in index.html and style.css